Research reveals how news is framed in China

 The way news is framed by media outlets can have huge influence on how a reader perceives the same issue.

 New research led by Dr Xianwen Kuang from Xi’an Jiaotong-Liverpool University reveals that party media outlets in China tend to use different frames for their news coverage compared to non-party media outlets when approaching nationally and locally sensitive issues.

-Dr Kuang (pictured below), who is based in the XJTLU-JC School of Film and TV Arts, says media outlets can frame news in a variety of ways.
+Dr Kuang (pictured below), who is based in the XJTLU School of Film and TV Arts, says media outlets can frame news in a variety of ways.

 “For example, if you write a story about me, you may choose a human interest angle by emphasising how much I appreciate the plants in my office,” Dr Kuang says.

 “Alternatively you may choose to focus on a different aspect of me – how I encouraged students to participate in competitions and delivered speeches to motivate them.
 This is more of a leadership frame.

 “News outlets use a number of frames to shape readers’ understanding of a story – human interest, leadership, conflict, responsibility and factual frames are all different types of approaches to news stories that can put emphasis on a particular aspect of an issue.”

 Dr Kuang’s research applied the already established concept of news framing to how party and non-party newspapers in China report on both nationally and locally sensitive issues.
 The results have just been published in the top journalism publication Journalism, in a paper written by Dr Kuang and Dr Rining Wei (pictured below) from XJTLU’s Department of English.